deckhouse/secrets-store-integration/docs/README.md

 #### CSI interface

-> *Status:* Secure option.
+> *Status:* secure option.
 Recommended for use if there is no way to modify applications.

 When creating pods requesting CSI volumes, the CSI secret vault driver sends a request to Vault CSI.
 Vault CSI then uses the specified SecretProviderClass and ServiceAccount feed to retrieve secrets from the vault and mount them in the pod volume.